Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet/README.md

 ### Build the .NET Stock-List Demo Data Adapter

-To build your own version of `DotNetStockListDemo_N2.dll`, instead of using the one provided in the `deploy.zip` file, follow these steps.
+To build your own version of `DotNetStockListDemo_N2.dll`, instead of using the one provided in the `deploy.zip` file from the [Install](https://github.com/Weswit/Lightstreamer-example-StockList-adapter-dotnet#install) section above, follow these steps.
 * Download this project.
 * Create a project for a library target and name it "DotNetStockListDemo_N2",
 * Include in the project the sources `src/src_data_adapter`.